bikram-banerjee/time-series-forecasting-with-ARIMA/README.md

 ## 📊 Dataset Description

-> 📁 The dataset used in this project is likely a univariate time series (e.g., monthly sales, temperature, etc.).
+> 📁 The dataset used in this project is yfinance dataset which is a univariate time series (e.g., monthly sales, temperature, etc.).
 The file contains a time column (e.g., Date/Month/Year) and a target variable to forecast (e.g., sales/temperature/etc.).

-**Note**: Please update the specific dataset source and description in this section if it's public or taken from Kaggle/UCI/etc.

 ---